 Become Part of the Legend

 We have few opportunities in our lives to become part of a legend.
 But the Chihuahua Express and La Carrera Panamericana give us a rare opportunities to experience racing on open roads though the mountains, and become part of a legend.
 These are the last open, top-speed road races of their kind in the world.
 No one can predict how long they will survive in this modern age.

 Every April a colorful collection of vintage and modern cars will line up in Chihuahua, Mexico for the Chi-X, a three-day open-road race (stage rally) and T/S/D Rally Tour that covers nearly 1,000 miles, including over 300 miles at top speed.
-Now in its twelve year, it uses basically the same rules and format as the Pan-Am, except it is only 145 miles from the Texas border and modern cars are invited to compete in their own classes..
+Now in its fourteenth year, it uses basically the same rules and format as the Pan-Am, except it is only 145 miles from the Texas border and modern cars are invited to compete in their own classes..

-In the Pan-Am up to 100 vintage race cars, plus some modern BMW Mini’s, usually start in southern Mexico in October to race nearly 2000 miles back up north.
+In the Pan-Am up to 100 vintage race cars, plus some modern BMW Mini’s, usually start in southern Mexico in early October to race nearly 1800 miles back up north.
 It’s seven days of racing, around 350 miles of speed stages, over closed, public roads, through some of the most beautiful country north of the Equator.
 Seven days of automotive freedom.
 The race will stop for the night in colonial cities along the route, including Mexico City.
 In the Express, the cars return to the same hotel each night in the city of Chihuahua.